 Their land brought forth frogs, Yea, even in the King's chambers.
-He gave their cattle over to the pestilence; blotches and blains broke forth on and beast.
+He gave their cattle over to the pestilence; blotches and blains broke forth on man and beast.
+15. Chorus

-He spoke the word: And there came all manner of flies and In all their quarters.
+He spoke the word: And there came all manner of flies and lice In all their quarters.

-He spoke:

-And the locusts came without number And devour'd the fruits of the land.
+He spoke: And the locusts came without number And devour'd the fruits of the land.

-He gave them hailstones for rain; Fire, mingled with the hail, ran along nogu the ground.
+He gave them hailstones for rain; Fire, mingled with the hail, ran along upon the ground.

-He sent a thick darkness over all the Even darkness, which might be felt.
+He sent a thick darkness over all the land, Even darkness, which might be felt.